 The community is working on translating this tutorial into Hindi, but it seems that no one has started the translation process for this article yet.
 If you can help us, then please click "More info".

-If you are fluent in Hindi, then please help us - just point to any untranslated element inside the article and click the translation button to get started.
+If you are fluent in Hindi, then please help us - just point to any untranslated element (highlighted with a yellow left border - remember that images should have their titles translated as well!) inside the article and click the translation button to get started.
 Or have a look at the current translation status for the Hindi language.

 If you see a translation that you think looks wrong, then please consult the original article to make sure and then use the vote button to let us know about it.

 Please help us by translating the following metadata for the article/chapter, if they are not already translated.

 If you are not satisfied with the translation of a specific metadata item, you may vote it down - when it reaches a certain negative threshold, it will be removed.
 Please only submit an altered translation of a metadata item if you have good reasons to do so!

 Application Culture / UICulture

 If you have worked a little bit with numbers or dates in your WPF application, e.g. because of one of the articles found in this tutorial, you may have noticed something cool: Numbers and dates are automatically displayed in a format that matches the format used on your computer.
 If you live in an English-speaking country, this is probably doesn't seem like a big thing, but if you live in one of the MANY countries where dates and/or numbers are displayed differently, this is really cool.

 And if you're thinking "surely there can't be that many differences when formatting simple stuff like numbers and dates?", I suggest that you have a look at this sample app, where I have formatted the same number and the same date in accordance with how they prefer it in the US, Germany and Sweden: